turingschool/curriculum/source/projects/blogger.markdown

 It's annoying me that we keep going to `http://localhost:3000/` and seeing the Rails starter page.
 Let's make the root show our articles index page.

-Open `config/routes.rb` and right above the other routes add in this one:
+Open `config/routes.rb` and right above the other routes (in this example, right above `resources :articles`) add in this one:

 ```ruby
 root to: 'articles#index'